boochow/microbit-MPL115A1-barometer/README.md

 # MPL115A1 barometer for the BBC micro:bit

-MicroPython program for the BBC micro:bit that displays pressure and temperature readings from a MPL115A1 SPI-connected sensor.
+MicroPython program for the BBC micro:bit that displays pressure and temperature readings from the NXP MPL115A1 SPI-connected sensor.

 ## Credits